 The Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition) has developed a strategy and action plan to respond to the needs and priorities of Ontario seniors.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition) has developed a strategy and action plan to respond to the needs and priorities of Ontario seniors.

 Ontarians are living longer than ever, and older Ontarians make up a growing portion of Ontario’s population: by 2041, approximately one in four Ontarians will be aged 65 or older.
 At the same time, older Ontarians are being called upon to make complex financial decisions later in life, and with higher stakes, than may have been the case for previous generations.

 At the same time, aging can often also be accompanied by health, mobility, or cognitive changes that may affect a person’s ability to make these decisions later in life, as well as their susceptibility to financial exploitation and fraud.

 That said, the OSC’s strategy reflects that not all seniors are “vulnerable” or unable to protect their own interests.
 While changes to cognition and issues of diminished capacity are often associated with aging, it is important to recognize that these factors may affect different individuals at different points their lives, and to significantly different degrees.

 The strategy recognizes that there is no “one size fits all” solution and takes a comprehensive approach through changes in policy, operations, research, education and outreach.
 This page summarizes some of the initiatives contained within the strategy that are relevant for investors.